rehive/docs-portal/content/merchants/custom-integration/open-loop.md

 }
 ```

 Within the `metadata` field of the transaction object the relevant payment processor, in this case Bitcoin, will include a section such as `service_bitcoin` that contains both the confirmations and the Bitcoin transaction hash(tx_hash field).
-When a `Pending` transaction exists in this array both the hash and the confirmations with a message such as “You payment has been detected <tx_hash> with <confirmations> confirmations is currently waiting to be confirmed.”
+When a `Pending` transaction exists in this array both the hash and the confirmations with a message such as “You payment has been detected <tx_hash> with <confirmations> confirmations is currently waiting to be confirmed.” should be displayed to the user to let them know the payment is being processed.